kmaterna/Tutorial_research_skills/Short_Course_2021/2_Software_Design/readme.md

 5. <ins>Internal data formats</ins> are key to writing good code.
 Think about how to get your data from any random source into a consistent internal data format (one that has inputs, outputs, utilities, etc.).

 ## Functions
 Functions are necessary for writing good code.
-There are 5 basic types of functions.
+There are a few basic types of functions.
 * <ins>**config**</ins> - data from files into memory
 * <ins>**input**</ins> - data from files into memory
 * <ins>**compute**</ins> - memory into memory
 * <ins>**output**</ins> - memory into files
 * <ins>**coordinators**</ins> - string it all together
+* <ins>**visualization/post-processing**</ins> - data files into pretty pictures

 ### Configure
 * Configure functions are used to set parameters of the computation.
+Sometimes they are used to parse command-line strings into more useful objects for the rest of the software.

+* What is a 'config parameter'?

-Some of these parameters will be flags (0=False, 1=True), and others will be values.
+  * Parameters can be strings, numbers, flags (0=False, 1=True), and other values.

-* Configure functions are used to point to input and output directories for the computation, i.e. where the data lives.
+  * Paramaters point to input and output directories for the computation, i.e. where the data lives.
 For complicated experiments, output directories should be given unique names to avoid automatically over-writing valuable results.

-* Configure functions are used to set constants.
+  * Parameters can be used to set constants.
 What is the domain of the calculation?
 If doing a mathematical model, what is the elastic modulus, etc.?

-* Configure functions are used to set the types of outputs if that choice exists.
+  * Parameters can be used to set the types of outputs if that choice exists.
 Are you making a plot, writing a text file, or both?
+Full or abridged outputs?

-* The return value contains parameters that get used in many other functions.
-As the configure functions get more complicated (>8-10 parameters), sometimes it is convenient to return an object of parameter values, instead of a long list.
+* A config function's return value contains parameters that get used elsewhere in the computation.
+As the configure functions get more complicated (>8-10 parameters), sometimes it is convenient to store an object of parameter values (a dictionary or named tuple).
 In that case, the return value is an object.

+* Dictionaries are really nice objects for configure functions
 ```
 def configure(station_name):
-	input_file="../../GPS_POS_DATA/UNR_DATA/"+station_name+".txt"
+    config_dict = {'input_file': "../../GPS_POS_DATA/UNR_DATA/"+station_name+".txt",
-	outliers_definition=10;  # in mm
+                   'outliers_definition': 10,   # in mm
-	refframe="NorthAmerican";
-	outdir=refframe+"_"+station_name;
-	return [input_file, outliers_definition, refframe, outdir];
+                   'refframe': 'NorthAmerican',
+                   'outdir': 'NorthAmerican_'+station_name}
+    return config_dict;
 ```